 Let’s have the debate.

-Recently, I saw the image shown to the right and found that it rang true in my heart.
+Recently, I saw this image and found that it rang true in my heart.

-The simple truth that he claims many of us seem to resist, is that living too long is also a loss.
-“It robs us of our creativity and ability to contribute to work, society, (and) the world.” and that “We are no longer remembered as vibrant and engaged but as feeble, ineffectual, even pathetic.”
+According to the author, living too long is a loss.
+“It robs us of our creativity and ability to contribute to work, society, (and) the world.”
+He writes, “We are no longer remembered as vibrant and engaged but as feeble, ineffectual, even pathetic.”
 His antiseptic analysis concludes that a deadline of 75 would force each of us to ask “whether our consumption is worth our contribution.”

 Who gets to decide what constitutes the contribution of a life?
 And what kind of heart remembers those who die later in life as ineffectual or pathetic?